forwinder15/learndiesels/content/posts/2019-08-11--is-snap-on-worth-it/index.md

 ---
 title: Are Snap On Tools Worth It?
-category: Recommended Products
+category: recommended products
 cover: money.jpg
 author: Johnathan Coker
-updated: 'Last updated: Dec 10, 2020'
+updated: "Last updated: Dec 10, 2020"
 ---

 ![unsplash.com](./money.jpg)

 We all know that guy in the shop.
 You know, the guy with $30,000’ worth of tools and a tool chest with pneumatic wheels.
 A monster set.
 Not the guy to borrow a tool from.
 So do you really need all that to be a respected diesel tech?